Rules for building a cabin

 Tailor-made by Lugarde

 Are you a creative person and already have your dream building in mind, but can’t or don’t want to build a log cabin yourself?
 Lugarde offers complete, tailor-made log cabins.
-In our 3D Configurator you can creatively design your own construction and, once finalized, Lugarde will build it for you.
+Are you looking for a log cabin to build yourself?
+In our 3D Configurator you can creatively design your own construction.